 I did a bit of research and found a very interesting answer to this question.

 Let’s call Manny, Sid, and Diego and journey back to the ice age…

 Why Table Mountain is flat

-This will be hard to believe, but millions of years ago, Table Mountain’s top was still at sea level.
+Table Mountain is flat because millions of years ago, Table Mountain’s top was still at sea level.
 During an ice age, which took place over 300 million years ago, sheets of ice flattened the sandstone and formed the flat table top.

 Sandstone is a soft rock, but luckily not all the rocks of Table Mountain are made of sandstone.
 If this was the case it would not have kept its structure.
 Table Mountain’s strength comes from layers of hard granite which was formed by magma that cooled down underground.

 Back then though, Table Mountain wasn’t the 1086m high landmark we know today.
 Millions of years ago, tectonic stress was caused by the continents splitting apart.
 Due to the strength of the granite rocks, this stress caused the layers of rock to rise.
 Many years after that, Table Mountain came to be, and luckily its flat top kept its shape.